tani/markdown-it-mathjax3/README.md

 npm install markdown-it-katex
 ```

-Include it in your javascript
+Use it in your javascript

 ```javascript
 var md = require('markdown-it')(),